e-senturk/G531GD-GT-GU-Hackintosh/README.md

 ## Q.A:
 - Q-) My bios left on black screen what can I do?
 - A-) It's common bug after catalina for avoiding disable fast bios and use opencore for booting.
-Easy fix: Just select reset NVRam option in opencore and use clover instead.
+Easy fix: Just select reset NVRAM option in opencore.

 - Q-) My speaker is not working  what can I do?
 - A-) Please don't forget to disable boot logo sound otherwise your speaker won't work.